-- Parking lots shall be adequately lit unless the Α. parking lot contains fewer than ten parking spaces and the property owner can sufficiently demonstrate that the parking area will not be used at night. - B. Only incandescent, fluorescent, metal halide, LED, mercury vapor or color corrected highpressure sodium light shall be permitted. - C. Light sources shall be shielded or recessed within opaque housing.
+- A. Parking lots shall be adequately lit unless the parking lot contains fewer than ten parking spaces and the property owner can sufficiently demonstrate that the parking area will not be used at night. - B. Only incandescent, fluorescent, metal halide, LED, mercury vapor or color corrected high-pressure sodium light shall be permitted. - C. Light sources shall be shielded or recessed within opaque housing.
 Any fixture under a canopy shall be flush-mount with a flat lens.
-Each light fixture in excess of 100 watts shall use full cut-off lenses or hoods to prevent glare or spillover onto adjacent lands and streets and into the sky. - D. Fixtures shall be positioned and mounted in such a manner that the light source or the cone of light is not directed at or beyond any property line or right-of-way.
-The placement and positioning of lighting shall be designed such that the vision of motorists is not impaired. - E. Poles or structures used to support exterior light fixtures shall be set back at least 5 feet from each property line and shall not exceed a height of 30 feet. - F. Lighting shall not blink, flash, rotate, flutter, or otherwise change in light intensity, brightness, or color, except for public safety purposes.
+Each light fixture in excess of 100 watts or equivalent shall meet ISENA definition of full cut-off fixtures or hoods to prevent glare or spillover onto adjacent lands and streets and into the sky. - D. Fixtures shall be positioned and mounted in such a manner that the light source or the cone of light is not directed at or beyond any property line or right-of-way.
+The placement and positioning of lighting shall be designed such that the vision of motorists is not impaired. - E. Poles or structures used to support exterior light fixtures shall be set back at least 5 feet from each property line and shall not exceed a height of 30 feet. - F. Lighting shall not blink, flash, rotate, flutter, or otherwise change in light intensity, brightness, or color, except for public safety purposes. - G. For commercial uses that are abutting single family residential property, light levels shall be no greater than 0.5 foot candles (FC) when measured at the abutting property line. - H. For non-residential uses that abut a property line of a single-family detached use.
+Exterior illumination levels shall be reduced to 25 percent or less of the normal permitted levels one hour after business closing to one hour before business opening.